The Secret to a Better Mental Health

 Exercise gives you something to look forward to

 It's very true- once you start exercising there is no way back.
 It is almost like starting a new hobby and even though it takes time and a lot of effort, you begin to enjoy it which is something you start looking forward to.
-Exercising is not a one-way street as once you start, you can always set up a new challenge and try to achieve maybe even a personal best!!
+Exercising is not a one-way street as once you start doing it, you can always set up a new challenge and try to achieve maybe even a personal best!